flub78/multitenant/doc/code_generation.md

 ### The application directory

-It is where the generated files are copied when the generation is over
+It is where the generated files are copied once the generated code is acceptable.
+The install option replace the existing version by the one generated by the code generator.

 ## The php artisan command